 The room was made-up sometime in the evening when we brought the dogs out for a walk.
 Turndown service includes light refresh, making the bed, and putting out slippers and laundry bags.
 There were also bottles of water and shortbread cookies left on the bedside tables (the nice touches never end).

-Unfortunately we didn’t get to sample any of the food offering in the hotel as we had a gift certificate for YEW seafood bar right across the street at The Four Seasons Hotel.
-After dinner we met up with one of Brad’s colleagues from UBC (who was also starting spring break) and decided to use our Fine Hotel and Resort property credit (and then some) for a bit of champagne in the 1927 Lobby Lounge, which was fantastic!
+Unfortunately, we didn’t get to sample any of the food offerings in the hotel as we had a gift certificate for YEW seafood bar right across the street at The Four Seasons Hotel.
+After dinner, we met up with one of Brad’s colleagues from UBC (who was also starting spring break) and decided to use our Fine Hotel and Resort property credit (and then some) for a bit of champagne in the 1927 Lobby Lounge, which was fantastic!

 From what I understand, The Rosewood hosts quite a few weddings, though I can’t imagine how much they cost based on glimpsing in the luxurious ballroom area.

 And then there was the pool… Usually, city hotel pools leave a bit to be desired due to the space constraints.
 This pool, however, was beautiful, and I could have spent the rest of my life lounging poolside with a cocktail.
 The entire time we were down there we didn’t see another soul!

 New favourite hotel in Vancouver!
 There was nothing disappointing about our stay at The Rosewood Hotel Georgia.
 From booking to departure, everything was seamless and effortless, which is ultimately what sets apart a true luxury hotel from the competition.